Bhart97/CDE-project/module/part b/README.md

 Policies:
 - Users are created with access to programmatic tools and the AWS CLI.
 - Group is created for current users.
+- Group is given permission to access AWS CloudShell.
 - Group is given permission to manage tagged resources for R/W EC2 and S3.
-- Group is given permission to READ-only IAM and attach roles.
+- Group is given permission to READ-only IAM and attach / create roles.
 - Group is given permission to READ-only VPC.

 - Group is given permission to manage CloudFormation.
 - Group is given permission to manage AWS Lambda Functions.
+- Group is given permission to manage Event Bridge

 - Group is given permission to manage Amazon RDS.

 Roles:
 - EC2 instances are given permission to communicate with S3 services.
-- Lambda Functions are given permission to SSH into EC2 instances.
-- Lambda Functions are given permission to communicate with S3 services.
+- Lambda Functions are given permission delete CloudFormation stacks.

 ## Working on the Cloud

 In this module, students will be working within the OCP private cloud network on ```Amazon Web Services``` and provision resources required for a web hosting service.
 A secured connection will be required to access the resources on the private network via the provided VPN.

 Outlined below are learning paths: the ```basic track``` and ```intermediate track```.
 The basic track serves as an introductory material for beginners and as warm-up for those familiar with cloud concepts.
 The intermediate track is a better representation of what is expected from entry-level cloud practitioners and will introduce new concepts and challenges.
-If you plan on skipping ahead to the intermediate track, please review the basic track which covers some administrative details.
+If you plan on skipping ahead to the intermediate track, please review the basic track which covers some administrative details and required set ups.

 ## Working on the Cloud: Console (Basic)